INNOV8iON-NL/abap-exercises-codejam/exercises/ex1/README.md

 ---

-*Before we continue, let's discuss why we can do a direct select on table /DMO/CARRIER when we're using ABAP for Cloud?*
+*Before we continue, let's discuss why we can do a direct select on table /DMO/CARRIER when we're using ABAP for Cloud?
+What does the `|` symbol means in ABAP?*

 ---